kaazing/bower-kaazing-command-center/README.md

 ## About this Project

-This project contains the build artifacts from the Kaazing Github project kaazing-command-center (https://github.com/kaazing/kaazing-command-center.git.)
+This project contains the build artifacts from the Kaazing Github project kaazing-command-center (https://github.com/kaazing/kaazing-command-center.)

 This project is not intended to be built or changed directly.
-Instead, it will be updated whenever the kaazing-command-center is updated and released.
+Instead, it will be updated whenever the kaazing-command-center project is updated and released.